cofresilab/cofresilab.github.io/_posts/2024-09-30-ResearchSpecialist.md

 ## We are thrilled to welcome Devon Terry, B.A., as the newest member of our lab!

-Devon is the Research Coordinator for Sips and Shapes (R00AA029169 PI: Cofresi).
+Devon is the Research Coordinator for Sips and Shapes (R00AA029169 PI: Cofresí).

 She holds dual B.A. degrees in Psychology and Anthropology from the University of Missouri, graduating Magna Cum Laude.